ericsalerno/dumpster/README.md

 This should work with all scalar, array, or object values.

-You should get an example output of something like below:
+Here is an example of what the output looks like:

 ![Image of Example](./doc/example-output.png)